grol-io/vm/README.md

 Short Data/string format (upcoming):
 - String quoting use the go rules (ie in "double-quotes" with \ sequences or single 'x' for 1 character or backtick for verbatim)
-- str8: 1 byte size, remaining data (so string 7 bytes or less are 1 word)
+- str8: 1 byte size, remaining data (so string 7 bytes or less are 1 word, longer is chunked into 8 bytes words)
 - str16: 2 byte size (later)

 Syscall: